saumyk/IPL-LIVE-STREAM-2025/README.md

 Welcome to **IPLify**, your one-stop solution for **IPL live streaming** and real-time updates!
 Access **live IPL links** and enjoy cricket action seamlessly.
 Built for fans who want quick, reliable access to **IPL live matches** directly from GitHub.

+# GIVE A STAR AND FOLLOW FOR CLEAN VERSION OF THE CODE! ✔️❤️

 ## Features
 - **Live IPL Streaming**: Watch IPL matches in real-time with high-quality links.
 - **Simple Interface**: Easy-to-use design for all cricket enthusiasts.